turnbasedgames/urturn/docs/docs/2-API/0-backend.md

   - Sorted in the order players joined the room (earliest player first with later players further in the array).
 - `roomState.version`: *int*, **read-only**
   - **default**: 0
-  - UrTurn manages this field and increments the `version` by 1 every time there is a room operation applied to it.
+  - UrTurn manages this field and increments the `version` by 1 every time a function successfully modifies it.
 - `roomState.roomStartContext`: [*RoomStartContext*](#roomstartcontext), **read-only**
   - **default**: {}
   - Provides crucial information on context of how this room was created
   - For example, private rooms will set `roomState.roomStartContext.private = true`.
 - `roomState.logger`: [*RoomLogger*](#roomlogger), **read-only**, **backend-only**
-  - Logger object used to log out metadata or message related to the room operation.
+  - Logger object used to log out metadata or message.
-  - This helps us correlate logs with a specific roomState and room operation
+  - This helps us correlate logs in the same function call.

 ### RoomStartContext